evlog/mqtt_sensor_network/tests/NodeMCU/micropython/cn2_flame_dht11_test/README.md

-This folder contains a test code for cn2 and sensors.
+This folder contains a test code for cn2 and it's sensors.

 In this test, the full stucture of the program is used.
 We test the flame and hum/temp sensors Changes were made on "cn2_states.py" file and "sensors.py" was added.